SeldonIO/seldon-core/docs-gb/pipelines.md

 In the above we rename tensor `OUTPUT0` to `INPUT0` and `OUTPUT1` to `INPUT1`.
 This allows these models to be chained together.
 The shape and data-type of the tensors needs to match as well.

-This example can be found in the [pipeline-examples examples](examples/pipeline-examples.md#model-chaining).
+This example can be found in the [pipeline examples](examples/pipeline-examples.md#model-chaining).

 ## Join